GravityKit/GravityView/readme.txt

 * Improved: Views now load faster due to improved template caching.
 * Added: Ability to configure an "Admin Label" for Custom Content widgets.
 This makes it easier to see your widget configuration a glance.
+* Fixed: Issue where non-support users may see a "Revoke TrustedLogin" admin bar link.

 = 2.13 on September 23, 2021 =